sblask-webextensions/webextension-tab-deque/README.md

    manually do it.
 However, you can set `extensions.tabdeque.clickToBackground` to `true` which moves the tab to the end of the queue instead of removing it.
 Thus, the tab will be selected once you've closed or minimized all other tabs.
+Having one tab open, clicking it would not do anything(it will be minimized and selected again immediately).
+Having two tabs open, you would alternate between the two, with three tabs, you would cycle one -> two -> three -> one -> ...
  - If all tabs are minimized, you will see whatever you've got the `browser.newtab.url` preference set to.